jmservera/miscdemos/web/promptlab_advanced.md

 Carbonova, a leading innovator in direct air capture (DAC) technology, has established itself as a key player in the fight against climate change by developing advanced systems to capture CO₂ directly from the atmosphere.
 Backed by strategic partnerships with major corporations like Microsoft and strong financial support, the company is poised for growth.
 However, Carbonova faces challenges in scaling its operations and reducing the high costs associated with capturing carbon, which limits broader adoption.
 As global policies shift towards net-zero goals, the company has significant opportunities to benefit from government regulations and the growing carbon credits market.
 Nonetheless, emerging competition in the DAC space and potential economic fluctuations pose risks to its future expansion.

 **Prompt:**
 I am the CEO of Carbonova.
-You are tasked with the mission to lead strategic growth while ensuring innovation.
-You are an experienced business strategist with a background in environmental science, tasked with supporting me in achieving the company's mission.
+You are an experienced business strategist with a background in environmental science.
 In the following you will help me with a series of tasks.

 Information about Carbonova: